sachinkurle/Software-Archicture/README.md

 # Software-Architecture
 Software architecture is an art like any other art.
 I feel it has broadly 2 dimensions to it.

-1 - Your think pattern go beyond obivious and dont follow any rules, standards or goverence as if poet writes poems :) These think patterns usually leads to new language, design, software paradigms and methodologies
+1 - Think patterns go beyond obivious and dont follow any rules, standards or goverence as if poet writes poems :) These think patterns usually leads to new language, design, software paradigms and methodologies

-2 - Your think pattern reamins in boundaries and follows existing standard, rules but try enhance or extend the capabilites.
+2 - Think patterns reamins in boundaries, focues on given problem and follows existing standard, rules.
 Simple real world example could be bulidng bridge.
-This patterns leads to new frameowrks/features/extenstions for given domain like mobile or data or UI etc
+This patterns leads to new frameowrks/features/extenstions/plugins/architecure for given business problem for given interface like web, mobile for given layers like, serivce, data, UI etc

-This repository will make efforts to work on both dimensions along any general topics on software architecture
+This repository will make efforts to get insight on both dimensions along any general topics on software architecture with code or/and design examples